 When we moved to a more affluent neighborhood and school district (think of your typical, gentrified suburb), I began experiencing some strange things.
 Despite attending a grade school where Asians were almost as prevalent as white people, for the first time I felt singled out for my different background.
 I remember being told that my ethnic lunches were disgusting and that my small eyes were horrendous.
 As I matured, I began to understand that I would always be different no matter what.
 I understood what being a visible minority meant.
 It is getting shifty looks from parents when teaching swim lessons.
 It is being told that “your people don’t have leadership tendencies”.
 Despite these so-called microaggressions, I never really felt threatened.
 I have adopted the mentality to just suck it up and accept the fact that I would never TRULY be accepted.
 I thought that there was not anything society could do to fix these discrimination problems.
 I thought politicians did not have a real impact on these subtle racist attitudes.

 My previous misconceptions about race relations were gradually erased as I realized how powerful modern media is.
 When following American politics, I noticed that both Democrat and Republican politicians share the same disdain for the Chinese government.
 That in and of itself is understandable: the CCP’s core structure and actions go against American ideals and policies.
-President Trump believes in being strong against the CCP, a rather admirable stance from a political perspective.
-However, the recent COVID-19 pandemic has made it clear how toxic his behavior is to Chinese Americans.
+President Trump believes in being strong against the CCP, a potentially admirable stance from a political perspective.
+However, the COVID-19 pandemic has made it clear how toxic his behavior is to Chinese Americans.
 Trump’s cesspool of a Twitter feed consistently went after China.
-I believe he was blaming the CCP’s inaction for the pandemic, but ultimately his words are interpreted differently by the masses.
+Perhaps he was blaming the CCP’s inaction for the pandemic, but ultimately his words are interpreted differently by the masses.
 I heard many anecdotes of Asian-Americans getting harassed and assaulted on the streets, being told to “keep the virus in your country”.
 When people in a position of power use questionable language or phrases to describe a situation, the aftershocks amongst the masses are detrimental, regardless of the original intentions.
-Even if Trump is not a racist, his language encourages racist behavior and normalizes discrimination against many groups.
+Even if Trump believes he is not a racist, his language encourages racist behavior and normalizes discrimination against many groups.

 So far, I have painted the image of my rather privileged and sheltered upbringing.
 My experiences of racism and discrimination were very narrow, and I never had a real conversation to understand its current state in our society.
 However, I have begun understanding how racism is a disease that can be egged on by leaders and popular figures.
 I had many black friends growing up, and as they became more outspoken regarding issues they constantly face, I was gradually educated and made more aware.